Constelación de Leo

 The star at the heart of Leo is spinning so fast it could tear itself apart

 Regulus.
 Alpha Leonis.
-The brightest star in Leo, the point that marks the Lion’s heart, has been sitting there for thousands of years, steady and bright, while Greeks, Egyptians, Maya, and Chinese invented stories about it.
-But Regulus is not sitting still.
-What it’s doing is one of the most extreme things a star can do without destroying itself.
+The brightest star in Leo, the point that marks the heart of the Lion, has been there for thousands of years, quiet and bright, while Greeks, Egyptians, Mayans, and Chinese invented stories about it.
+But Regulus is not quiet.
+What it is doing is one of the most extreme things a star can do without destroying itself.

 His star was Regulus.

-So the same star that for the Greeks was the heart of a Lion killed by Hercules, and that for the Chinese was the eternal founder of a civilization looking down from the sky, is actually spinning so fast it could fragment at any geological moment.
+So the same star that for the Greeks was the heart of a Lion killed by Hercules, and that for the Chinese was the eternal founder of a civilization looking down from the firmament, is actually spinning so fast it could fragment at any geological moment.
 None of the cultures that named it knew this.
 All of them saw something true in it anyway.

-M65 and M66 are spiral galaxies, similar in structure to the Milky Way, so close in perspective from Earth that a powerful binocular shows them both in the same field of view.
-With the Celestron SkyMaster 15×70 you can see them together as two faint oval smudges of light on a moonless night under a dark sky.
+M65 and M66 are spiral galaxies, similar to the Milky Way in structure, so close in perspective from Earth that a powerful binocular shows them both in the same field of view.
+With the CELESTRON SkyMaster 15×70 (Mexico | United States | Spain) you can see both together on a moonless night with dark skies.
+What you will see are two small oval smudges, gray and fuzzy, barely distinguishable from the background.
+It is not spectacular to the eye.
+But when you understand what you are looking at, something shifts in your head.

-For astrophotography, the Seestar S50 or the Dwarf 3 are the right tools.
-The automatic image stacking these smart telescopes perform pulls out details from the Leo Triplet that no human eye can see directly, including the spiral arms of M66 and the dark dust lane that runs across NGC 3628 from side to side.
+For imaging, the ZWO Seestar S50 (Mexico | United States | Spain) completely changes the equation.
+The automatic image stacking pulls out details of the Leo Triplet that no human eye can see directly: the spiral arms of M66, the dark dust lane crossing NGC 3628 from side to side, and the faint halo surrounding M65.
+The image below was taken from my rooftop in Guadalajara.
+You do not need an observatory.

 The Lion that outlasted everything